Plain rule

 - Non-brand funding that does not control product selection, scoring, review, or publication.

-4. Affiliate firewall
+4. Purchase link firewall

-Retail affiliate revenue may exist when users buy through some links.
-Affiliate economics should not affect product selection, testing priority, scoring formulas, ranking order, verdict wording, score receipts, or correction decisions.
+Retailer links do not affect product selection, testing priority, scoring formulas, ranking order, verdict wording, score receipts, or correction decisions.

 5. Brand response firewall